kushagra06/CS231n_CNN/README.md

 # FINAL PROJECT | [Past Project](http://cs231n.stanford.edu/2017/project.html)

 This is it, this project needs to be awesome.
-The past projects are sooo awesome.
+The past projects of CS231n are sooo awesome.
 All the information on conference, datasets, posters can be found [here](http://cs231n.stanford.edu/2017/project.html).
-As part of this course, I did, " ".
+As part of CS231n, I did, " ".